ciaoidea/holographix/README.md

 assert decoded == [payload]
 ```

-## Radio transport model (HF/VHF)
+## Ham radio transport (HF/VHF/UHF/10 GHz)
 Holo does not turn images into audio content.
-The audio signal is just a modem carrier for bytes.
+The audio you transmit is only a modem carrier for bytes.

 Pipeline overview:
 ```